vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   abort if there are snapshots present.
 You can use option `-r`, `--remove-snapshots` to remove them.

-    `--template` *template*
-      Template tar file, required.
-See `TEMPLATE NAMES` for the naming scheme.

     `--from-archive` *file*
       Create the container from a tar archive available in the filesystem.

     `--from-stream` *file*
-      Create the container from a ZFS stream, either in a file available in the filesystem, or the stream can be fed into `osctl` via standard input.
+      Create the container from a ZFS stream.

-      If *file* is `-`, the stream is read from the standard input.
-In this case, `--distribution` and `--version` have to be provided.

     `--distribution` *distribution*
       Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.